 - 1. Projected additional recycled water indirect potable reuse between 2010 and 2035 for each water supplier according to 2010 UWMPs - 2.
 Projection additional recycled water indirect potable reuse between 2010 and 2035 according to RWMPs - 3.
-Projected non-potable reuse use from other recycled water planning documents The following tables provide a breakdown the documents and calculations used to estimate the indirect potable reuse target for each subregion.
+Projected non-potable reuse use from other recycled water planning documents

+The following tables provide a breakdown of the documents and calculations used to estimate the indirect potable reuse target for each subregion.
+The totals have been rounded to the nearest thousand AFY.